 7.4.6 Number of Runs to Use for Reporting Results

 It is likely that the number of runs will vary for each location and/or peak period of analysis; it may be higher than the seven initial runs for one or more locations and lower for others.
 The analyst should use the highest required number of runs value from any location for reporting model results.
 This will ensure that the required number of runs is met (and often exceeded) everywhere.
 If the highest required number of runs is less than seven, use the seeds for the initial seven runs to report results.

+Typically, a calibrated model will not require more than 30 simulation runs.
+However, if the number of runs calculations find that more than 30 runs are necessary, coordinate with WisDOT regional traffic staff and/or BTO-TASU as appropriate to assess whether or not to conduct additional model runs, as it may be necessary to perform additional model calibration.
+If additional model runs are warranted, contact BTO-TASU via the DOT Traffic Analysis & Modeling(DOTTrafficAnalysisModeling@dot.wi.gov) mailbox to receive the seed values to use.

-Unless the results of the model run is determined to be a statistical outlier (see TEOpS 16-20-7.4.5), the analyst shall use the results for the appropriate number of runs for the corresponding seed number shown in Table 7.1.
+Unless the results of the model run are determined to be a statistical outlier (see TEOpS 16-20-7.4.5), the analyst shall use the results for the appropriate number of runs for the corresponding seed number shown in Table 7.1.
 See the following section (TEOpS 16-20-7.4.7) for additional information on how to address outliers, in both the number of runs calculations and runs used to report model results.

 7.4.7 Model Run Outliers

 In a non-technical sense, a model run is a statistical outlier if its value is significantly higher or lower than expected given the other model runs.
 For the purposes of WisDOT microsimulation analyses, WisDOT defines an outlier as anything outside of the 95% confidence interval, or more than 1.96 standard deviations away from the average value assuming a two-tailed normal distribution.
-Normally, with so few samples, a t-statistic-based test would be most appropriate; however, this would add complexity to the process.
+Normally, a t-statistic-based test would be most appropriate data sets with less than 30 samples; however, this would add complexity to the process.
 More importantly, assuming a normal distribution is consistent with the FHWA 2014 Guidance (7) which serves as the basis for the number of run calculations (TEOpS 16-20-7.3).

 Model run outliers are identified in both the initial seven runs and in any additional runs that are required.
 It is possible for there to be more than one outlier, though this is highly unlikely in the initial seven runs given the significant effect of the outliers themselves on the standard deviation of the sample.